hk-kumawat/Movie-Recommender-System/README.md

    - **Keywords**
    - **Cast** (top 3 cast members)
    - **Crew** (director only)
-3. **Text Preprocessing**: Features are merged into a single "tags" column and converted to lowercase.
+3. **Text Preprocessing**: Features are merged into a single "tags" column, with all text converted to lowercase for uniformity.
 4. **Stemming**: PorterStemmer is used to reduce words to their root forms, optimizing similarity matching.

 <br>

-## Model Training 🧠
+## Model Training🧠

 - **Text Vectorization**: A `CountVectorizer` is used to transform text data into vectors, with a maximum of 5,000 features.
 - **Cosine Similarity**: Cosine similarity is computed to create a similarity matrix, measuring the closeness of each movie pair.